 According to the trends we’ve seen in the call coaching sphere, most likely the answer is “no.” Don’t sweat it.
 I’ve literally NEVER seen a team that answers “Yes” to all of the above.
 And yet it’s this level of rigor that is required to get the big, silver-bullet-level lift of sales results.

-A best in class sales coaching program can lead to a 10-60 percent increase in quota attainment (according to CSO Insights, 2016).
+A best-in-class inside sales call coaching program can lead to a 10-60 percent increase in quota attainment (CSO Insights, 2016).
 Quite a swing in the results there.
 I unpack these stats a little bit more in an article for Selling Power.

 All of the items above are components of a more formal coaching process that uses best practices.
 Accomplishing this in the real world will require support from a high-level sales leader: